maheshsabnis/blazemarch2021/reactapp/README.md

         - If the login user is Vendor, then this user can upload products and product quantity can be added
             - The Vendor can be provoded message that the order is placed for products added by him
             - The Vewndor can delete / Update Product Info

+# Date : 07-May-2021

+1. Perform the following operations using the Redux State management
+    - Make sure that when the row s selected from the table of Department list, the department details are shown in the CreateDeptComponent.
+The end-use can update department details and click on the sabe button, these details are added back to store and shown in the ListDeptsComponent again.
+    - Remove the Department recrd from the store when the delete action is dispatched from the ListDeptsComponent
+    - Provide the seacrh action to search records from the store based on locations
+2. Create a SeachComponent which will search, records from store for Deparments, Employees e.g.
+    - The Store contains Departments and Employees reords
+    - A Single Search component should be able to  perform search based on EmpName, Designation, DeptName, Location etc.
+        - E.g. Search All Employess by DeptName
+        - Search All Employyes by Location
+        - Search All Employees by Designation